vdemeester/blog/content/posts/2018-09-18-gotest-tools-icmd.md

 }
 ```

-The default value of `Expected` is also the `Success` constant — as it's an exit code of
-`0`, didn't timeout, no error.
+`Success` is a constant that defines a success — it's an exit code of `0`, didn't timeout,
+no error.
+There is also the `None` constant, that should be used for `Out` or `Err`, to
+specify that we don't want any content for those standard outputs.

 ```go
 icmd.RunCmd(icmd.Command("cat", "/does/not/exist")).Assert(t, icmd.Expected{